krakend/krakend-documentation/authorization/jwt-validation.md

 The value provided in the `kid` must match with the `kid` declared at the `jwk_url` or `jwk_local_path`.
 {{< /note >}}

-The example above used [this public key](https://albert-test.auth0.com/.well-known/jwks.json), notice how the `kid` matches the single key present in the JWK document and the token header.
+The example above used [this public key](https://albert-test.auth0.com/.well-known/jwks.json).
+Notice how the `kid` matches the single key present in the JWK document and the token header.

 **KrakenD is built with security in mind** and uses **JWS** (instead of plain JWT or JWE), and the `kid` points to the right key in the JWS.
 This is why this entry is mandatory to validate your tokens.